-When Sir Robert Menzies’s black Bentley pulled up in front of Government House on the afternoon of 20 January 1966 the assembled journalists knew exactly what to expect.
-Earlier in the day, after months of intense speculation and years of rumours, Menzies had released a short statement announcing his retirement as prime minister.
-Sixteen years after he had taken office in December 1949 – years of rapid population growth, an expanding economy and unemployment below 2 per cent – he became the first Australian PM to leave office at a time of his own choosing.
+By the time Sir Robert Menzies’s black Bentley pulled up in front of Government House on the afternoon of 20 January 1966, Australian politics had turned on its axis.
+That morning, Menzies had released a short statement announcing his retirement as prime minister.
+Sixteen years after taking office in December 1949 – years of rapid population growth, an expanding economy and an unemployment rate consistently below 2 per cent – he became the first Australian PM to leave office at a time of his own choosing.

-Before Menzies returned to the prime ministership, the journalist Warren Denning made a compelling analysis of this brilliant but unloved politician in an unpublished biographical essay.
+Not long before Menzies returned to the prime ministership, the journalist Warren Denning made a compelling analysis of this brilliant but not widely loved politician in an unpublished biographical essay.
 Denning had seen Menzies close up since his own return to Canberra as an Australian United Press correspondent, and then as the staff correspondent for the ABC’s first Canberra news service, in the late 1930s.
 Although he favoured the Labor side of politics, his portrait of Menzies pinpoints the contradictions within the man who remains Australia’s longest-serving prime minister.

-“The essential difficulty in interpreting Mr Menzies as a personality,” Denning wrote in late 1947 or early 1948, “is that there were several natures within the one man, natures which were contradictory and sometimes mutually cancelling.”
-Written in the past tense, as if Menzies were unlikely ever to lead again, Denning’s account reveals a temperament that hadn’t fundamentally changed nearly two decades later, despite Menzies’s efforts to remake his political persona:
+“The essential difficulty in interpreting Mr Menzies as a personality,” Denning wrote, “is that there were several natures within the one man, natures which were contradictory and sometimes mutually cancelling.”
+Written in the past tense, as if Menzies were unlikely ever to lead again, Denning’s account reveals a temperament that didn’t fundamentally change over the next two decades, despite Menzies’s efforts to remake his political persona:

 There was, first of all, the Mr Menzies of high attainment and ripe legend.
 To this Mr Menzies belongs his redoubtable scholastic triumphs; his eminence at the Bar; his standing as a constitutionalist; his recognition as a fine speaker in all the formal phases of his career; his leadership of government and opposition; his hypothecations of the liberal conception of social life.